 At Melbourn Village College, we are fully aware of our duty to meet the requirements set out in Section 78 of the Education Act 2002 and promote the spiritual, moral, social and cultural (SMSC) development of our pupils.
 Through ensuring our pupils’ SMSC development, we can actively promote fundamental British values.

 We have weekly Key Stage assemblies to establish a strong school ethos, supported by effective year group support throughout the school.
 We also provide extra activities beyond the classroom to ensure pupils’ SMSC development.

 We encourage our pupils to treat all people with protected charateristics covered by the Equality Act 2010 with respect and tolerance.

 MVC expects pupils to understand that, while different people may hold different views about what is ‘right’ and ‘wrong’, all people living in England are subject to its law.
 Our ethos and teaching supports the rule of English civil and criminal law and we do not teach anything that undermines it.
 Within our teaching of Religious Education, particular care is taken to explore the relationship and differences between state and religious law.

 Year 6-7 Transition

 We work hard to ensure that our new pupils transfer successfully to us from their primary school.
 Transition activities include:

 - A wide variety of subject specific events for primary pupils across the whole academic year, culminating in an evening to celebrate the pupils’ achievements.

 - Primary School visits by Mrs Coghlan, our Primary Coordinator.

-- Transition meetings with our SENDCo, Mrs Ghale, and our Student Support Team for pupils with particular needs.
+- Transition meetings with our SENDCo, Mrs Ghale, and our Student Support Team for pupils with SEND.